strudeljs/strudel/README.md

 ## Examples

-Here is simplest component to get you started:
+Here is simplest component (JS) to get you started:

 ```js
 @Component('.greeter')